5 Days in Sydney- Easy to Follow Itinerary

 A Sydney Itinerary for first-time visitors

 Before we begin, just a couple of points.
 This itinerary assumes you are staying in the centre of Sydney.
-If not, then make your way to the starting point, which I will outline at the top of the day.
+If not, then make your way to the starting point, which I will outline at the top of each day.
 These are action-filled days – if you stay longer, feel free to slow the pace a little!

 Still undecided about where to stay?
 Start by reading our guide to the different neighbourhoods in Sydney to help you choose the best location.